vviikk/vviikk.github.io/pages/INDEX.md

 - Computer science, Software architecture, design, and user experience.
 - Dissertation: Neilson's Usability Heuristics on the World Wide Web.
-- _Dropped out, took a break, travelled._
+- _Dropped out, took a break, travelled_.

 #### **2003 - 2004** Graduated with a Bachelors in Computing